AdamSutherby/ArchitectureDecisionRecord/ADRs/Native-web-hybrid-ADR.md

 ### Issue

-To determine the most suitable backend language(s) for our mobile application.
+To determine the most suitable development approach (Native, Web, or Hybrid) for the food delivery application.

 ### Decision

-We are choosing Node.js as our backend programming language.
+We will develop the food delivery application as a Hybrid mobile application.

 ### Status